swaxi/GEOL-QMAPS/README.md

 > *Before heading to the field, test the exported project on the device to ensure everything works smoothly.* <br>
 > *Keep a back-up of your original QGIS project before running any export.*

+#### 5.2.5.
+Add QField Comppas plugin

+For instructions on using your device as a geological compass, with autoloading of structural information, visit this site:    https://github.com/swaxi/compass

 ### *5.3.
 Fieldwork: Data Collection*
 Go out and collect the data.<br>
 A detailed description of the attributes and the design of attribute forms for each field data layer is provided in the following ![document](GEOL-QMAPS_Details_AttributeForms_FieldDataLayers.pdf)